Rashiv-16/chat-services/README.md

 2. Execute the following command: `npm run start`

 3. The application should now be running on your local server.
-You can access the APIs using postman (postman collection is also attached)
+You can access the APIs using postman (postman collection is also added in the repo, please import it in your postman to access APIs)

 ## Running Tests